Category

 There are two primary schools of thought:

-• Lockdown: Much like a general shelter-in-place scenario, employees attempt to secure their location and wait for help.
+• Lockdown: Like a general shelter-in-place scenario, employees attempt to secure their location and wait for help.
 Unfortunately, this can lead to scenarios where people are trapped in a confined space with a shooter, rendering them defenseless.

-• Tactical: Tactical shooter drills take a more complex approach, as they train employees to decide on a run, hide, or fight response.
-Companies who opt for this approach will often hire consultants who specialize in the field.
+• Tactical: Tactical shooter drills take a more complex approach, training employees to decide on a run, hide, or fight response.
+Companies that opt for this approach often hire consultants who specialize in the field.

-Whichever direction you opt for, it’s critical to debrief employees and have open conversations about the topic.
+Whichever direction you opt for, debriefing employees and having open conversations about the topic is critical.
 Many people can experience emotional trauma from these drills, and it’s essential to provide resources to help them cope.

 Natural disaster drills

 Natural disasters can strike at any time, and in many cases, without warning.
-While the precise conditions of your drill will vary widely by your location, the premise is the same—prepare your personnel to stay safe both during and after a natural disaster.
+While the precise conditions of your drill will vary widely by location, the premise is the same: Prepare your personnel to stay safe both during and after a natural disaster.

 Two of the most common natural disaster drills are: